-I don’t even want to reveal, how long I let it, keep me from a relationship with God.
-Let’s just say it was way too long.
+I don’t even want to reveal how long I let it keep me from a relationship with God so let’s just say it was way too long.

-Trust me, it wasn’t easy.
-I fought tooth and nail, not wanting to let it go.
+Trust me it wasn’t easy and I fought tooth and nail not wanting to let it go!

-Even now, Satan loves playing with my mind and whispering in my ears, to get bitter and angry.
-He wants to remind me, how hard it was for me, so he can drive a wedge, between me and God.
+Even now, Satan loves playing with my mind and whispering in my ears to get bitter and angry and reminds me of how hard it was for me so he can drive a wedge between me and God.

-I have prayed for him and hopes he reconnects with God before he takes his final breath on this earth.
-To think of anyone going to Hell for eternity is scary.
+I have prayed for him and hopes he reconnects with God before he takes his final breath on this earth because to think of anyone going to Hell for eternity is scary.

 You aren’t promised tomorrow.

 And be kind to one another, tender-hearted, forgiving one another, even as God in Christ forgave you.
-(Ephesians 4:32).

 Then Peter came to Him and said, “Lord, how often shall my brother sin against me, and I forgive him?
 Up to seven times?”
 Jesus said to him, “I do not say to you, up to seven times, but up to seventy times seven.
-(Matthew 18:21-22).

 Judge not, and you shall not be judged.
 Condemn not, and you shall not be condemned.
 Forgive, and you will be forgiven.
-(Luke 6:37).

 But if you do not forgive men their trespasses, neither will your Father forgive your trespasses.
-(Matthew 6:15).

 Dear Heavenly Father, help us to understand, that we need to be more like you.
 Not just in the area of forgiveness, but in ALL we say and do.
 Help us to see others as you see them, redeemed and forgiven, by the blood you shed on Calvary for all.